In Honor of

 If you have not looked at Robert Frank’s The Americans for a while, crack it open and give it a look-see for yourself.

-Here are a sampling of some of the photos I took for the project.
-(See footnote:a) While I didn’t try to anally follow in the footsteps of Frank, if I was already in the area, I hit a few of his old haunts.
-If you are interested in a more sentimental type of Frank jounery, check out this DVD:
+What follows are a partial selection of some of the photos I took for my project The Americans…60 years after Frank.
+(See footnote: a) While I didn’t try to anally follow in the footsteps of Frank, if I was already in the area, I hit a few of his old haunts.
+If you are interested in a more sentimental type of Frank journey, check out this DVD:

 Campground outside of Columbus, OH